Investigating the teaching and learning of quantum information science (QIS)

 J. Meyer, G. Passante, S. Pollock, B. Wilcox (2022).
 Today’s interdisciplinary quantum information classroom: Themes from a survey of quantum information science instructors.
 Phys Rev PER (open access)

 How do students reason about quantum information and quantum computing?
 And how can we help them build more expertlike problem-solving skills?
-These questions are key to developing research-based instructional materials.
+These questions are key to developing research-based curricular materials and instructional strategies.

 Associated publications